Its a narrative as old as time.

 Whenever you feel like criticising anyone, remember that all the people in this world haven’t had the advantages that you’ve had.

 It all comes down to choice.
 This is the kind of feminism that books like these fight for: a woman’s right to make and not be judged for the choices she makes.
 Its not even about the affair and the scandal really.
 It doesn’t even go into the details of the affair; rather it focuses on the internal struggle between knowing something is wrong and doing it anyway, as well as the long-term effects on Aviva or Jane Young after she had her name legallly changed.

 Its absolutely inspiring to read the little snippets of feminism that was injected into this book.
 Its subtle but its there, and it makes you think about how wonderful it is to be human and a woman in 2017, that we’ve come so far in terms of achieving gender equality.
 I highly recommend this book.

-This guest review was contributed by Miss Blabbaholic.
+This guest post was contributed by Miss Blabbaholic.
 Her blog is about books, music, everyday life in London and the adventures of being a nurse.
 But mostly books.
 And did we mention books?